Below are our most frequently asked questions. Click on a question to view the full answer or scroll down to read all expanded FAQs.

 The answer to this one is, “it depends.”
 If someone is still able to read large print text and do some craft work, CraftOptics can be very helpful, particularly when combined with the DreamBeam, which most people purchase anyway.
 When one eye is worse than the other, the stereo effect of looking through the telescopes often allows the good eye to “fill in the blanks” of the bad eye to give a more complete or comfortable image to the user.
 Call our customer service team to discuss your situation.
 We have had a lot of success with people who previously had to stop doing the work they love due to vision challenges, and now can go back to that work.
 Remember, we have a money-back guarantee so if they don’t work for you, we will give you a refund!

-Our telescopes are designed to work with your reading prescription, allowing you to see more detail at higher levels of magnification than when you use your reading prescription alone.
+Our telescopes are designed to work WITH your reading prescription, allowing you to see more detail at higher levels of magnification than when you use your reading prescription alone.
 If you try using a stronger reading prescription only, the focal length, or working distance, will be short and you will end up bending over while you work, putting strain on your neck and back due to poor posture.
 Our patent pending optical designs allow you to see high resolution images from a comfortable working distance.

-We frequently hear from customers who tell us they feel much lighter than they expected.
 The complete set of glasses and telescopes weighs only 48 grams with a standard bifocal installed in the frames.
 The DreamBeam weighs only 7 grams (about the weight of a quarter).
 Together, they weigh up to 40% less than similar surgical systems.
 In addition, the frame is titanium with spring hinges and it has a saddle style nosepad which all combine to distribute the weight evenly.
 Finally, a set of flexible Chums eyewear retainers is included with your purchase.
 This can be adjusted for additional comfort.